If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Common Elements In The Escrow Process

-- Acquisition of titles: The seller has the absolute title to the property and the home until the transaction is finalized.
+- Title Acquisition: The seller has absolute title to the property and the home until the transaction is completed.

-- Security deposit: Usually the buyer makes two separate deposits during this process.
-The first installment is the “earnings deposit” and represents the commitment to the purchase.
+- Security Deposit: Generally the buyer makes two separate deposits during this process.
+The first installment is the “earnest deposit” and represents the commitment to the purchase.

-- Title Report: Includes the NJ property title search and results, is designed for any lien-related problem.
+- Title Report: Includes NJ property title search and results.
+It is designed for any lien-related problem.

 Additional Data In The Escrow Process

-- The seller, buyer and their attorneys or real estate agents must draft the applicable terms for all parties.
+- The seller, buyer and their attorneys or real estate agents must draft the terms applicable to all parties.

-- In New Jersey, security deposit amounts range from 3% to 5% minimum.
+- In New Jersey, escrow amounts range from 3% to 5% minimum.

 - The escrow officer keeps the documentation and will be in charge of depositing the funds.

-- When an offer is accepted, the buyer will make a deposit (between 1% and 2% of the purchase).
+- Upon acceptance of an offer, the buyer will make a deposit (between 1% and 2% of the purchase).

 - After a period of due diligence, the buyer makes a second security deposit (between 3% and 20%).

-- If the buyer backs out of the deal without legitimate cause, they will forfeit the security deposit that goes to the seller.
+- If the buyer backs out of the deal without legitimate cause, he or she will lose the earnest money deposit that goes to the seller.

 - If the seller backs out of the sale, the security deposit is returned to the buyer.

-- The security deposit does not end until all terms are settled and the necessary is signed.
+- The security deposit does not end until all terms are settled and what is necessary is signed.

 NJ Property Sale Closing Process